-Analyzing separately migrants and non-migrants in high-skilled and low- or medium-skilled occupations shows that the difference between migrants and non-migrants is mainly driven by men in high-skilled occupations (Tables B.2 and B.3).
-The results for men in high-skilled occupations are in line with Hypothesis 2 (Strong Tiebout sorting according to fairness preferences), and contrary to what Hypothesis 1 (No Tiebout sorting according to fairness preferences) predicts.
-Among men emigrating outside Nordic countries, 67% of those in high-skilled occupations are against increasing redistribution in Denmark and 26% in favor, while 50% of those in low- or medium-skilled occupations are in favor and 37% against.
-Among women, support for increasing redistribution is larger than opposition among both high-skilled and lowor medium-skilled.
-Furthermore, the results for women in high-skilled occupations are in line with Hypothesis 1 (No Tiebout sorting according to fairness preferences), and contrary to what competing Hypothesis 2 (Strong Tiebout sorting according to fairness preferences) predicts.
-Analyzing migrants separately according to their self-reported purpose of migration shows that especially men who migrated for work-related reasons are opposed to increasing redistribution in Denmark, whereas men who migrated for reasons related to partner or family are more positive (Table B.4).
-For women there are no clear differences between those migrating for different reasons.

-Comparing the attitudes of men living in Denmark, other Nordic countries and non-Nordic countries suggests Tiebout sorting into different destinations according to fairness preferences.
-For men working in high-skilled occupations, those living outside Nordic countries are more negative towards redistribution in Denmark than those who live in Denmark.
-Their fairness preferences differ sufficiently to overrule the effect of self-interest that would push migrants to prefer more redistribution as they no longer have to pay for it.
+Analyzing separately migrants in high-skilled and low- or medium-skilled occupations shows that the difference between migrants and non-migrants is mainly driven by men in highskilled occupations (Table B.3).
+The results for men in high-skilled occupations are in line with Hypothesis 2, and against what Hypothesis 1 predicts.
+Among men emigrating outside Nordic countries, 67% of those in high-skilled occupations are against increasing redistribution in Denmark and 26% in favor, while 50% of those in low- or medium-skilled occupations is in favor and 37% against.
+Among women, support for increasing redistribution is larger than opposition among both high-skilled and low- or medium-skilled, and the results for women in high-skilled occupations are in line with Hypothesis 1, and against what competing Hypothesis 2 on self-selection into emigration according to fairness preferences predicts.
+Similarly, comparing men's attitudes in Denmark, other Nordic countries and rest of the world suggests Tiebout sorting into different destinations according to fairness preferences, while there is no such pattern among women.
+As men working in high-skilled occupations who emigrate outside Nordic countries are more negative towards increasing redistribution in Denmark than men who work in high-skilled occupations and stay in Denmark, their fairness preferences differ sufficiently to overrule the effect of self-interest that would push migrants to prefer more redistribution as they no longer have to pay for it.
 We do not find Tiebout sorting across different English-speaking countries: men who migrated to the United Kingdom or Ireland are more negative towards increasing redistribution in Denmark than men who migrated to the United States, even though the United States redistributes less.
-For women, the attitudes towards redistribution in Denmark differ much less between those living in different countries of residence, suggesting much weaker or even non-existent Tiebout sorting according to redistributive preferences, in line with what comparing migrants and non-migrants also suggested.
+For women, the differences in attitudes towards redistribution in Denmark differ much less between those living in different countries of residence, suggesting much weaker or even non-existent Tiebout sorting according to redistributive preferences, in line with what comparing migrants and non-migrants also suggested.

-Table 4 shows preferences concerning redistribution in the country of residence.
+Tables 4a and 4b show preferences concerning redistribution in the country of residence.
 A clear majority of women support more redistribution in their current country of residence.
-The majority of men support more redistribution in the United States.
-Comparing Tables 3 and 4 shows that both Tiebout sorting and common norms related to fairness are important in explaining crosscountry differences in support for increasing redistribution in the current country of residence.
-Among men, relatively high support for more redistribution in already highly redistributive Other Nordic countries, compared with somewhat less redistributive other Western European countries, can be best explained by Tiebout sorting.
-One possible interpretation of our results is that although the majority of Danish emigrant men in the United States and non-Western countries view redistribution in Denmark excessive, they find the level prevailing in the United States and most non-Western countries unfairly low.
+Majority of men support more redistribution in the United States.
+Comparing Tables 3a and 4a shows that both Tiebout sorting and common norms related to fairness are important in explaining cross-country differences in support for increasing redistribution in the current country of residence.
+Relatively high support for more redistribution in already highly redistributive other Nordic countries, compared with somewhat less redistributive other Western European countries, can be best explained by Tiebout sorting.
+One possible interpretation for our results is that although majority of Danish emigrant men in the United States and non-Western countries view redistribution in Denmark excessive, they find the level prevailing in the United States and most non-Western countries unfairly low.